turingschool/try-turing/try-coding-fe/user-input/index.md

   </ul>
 </div>

-After exploring, let's take a look at some specific parts of the code below:
+### After exploring, let's take a look at some _specific_ parts of the code below:

+**Note:** We are going to look at the code bit by bit, so we are not seeing all the parts of the code at once.

 ### HTML